SUSE/cap/cap-ci/README.md

     $ ./create_pipeline.sh <concourse-target> cap-release

-Note: If you wish to deploy a custom pipeline, you can clone and modify either `cap-pre-release.yaml` or `cap-release.yaml`.
+Note: If you wish to deploy a custom pipeline, copy and modify either `cap-pre-release.yaml` or `cap-release.yaml`.
 The name of your config file will be used as the <pipeline-name>.

 # Implementation